thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 * Allow the query path components to be configurable to identify tenants, opening the way to the implementation per-tenant features on the query path without needing to run multiple copies of the components, each dedicated to a single tenant.
 These features include, but aren't limited to, the following:
   * Per-tenant observability.
   * Per-tenant settings.
 For example, having different limits per tenant, which is a common request.
+  * Per-tenant billing.
-  * Enforce presence of one or more tenant labels in queries.
+  * Ensure a tenant's query does not end up returning data from a different tenant, through enforcing presence of one or more tenant labels in queries.
+* Strive for being compatible with other tools, such as Cortex, as much as possible.
+This make adoption, migration, and collaboration between projects to become easier.

 ### Audience